tekdi/interface-service/README.md

 # Used in

-This project was built to be used with [Mentoring Service](https://github.com/ELEVATE-Project/mentoring.git) and [User Service](https://github.com/ELEVATE-Project/user.git).
+This project was built to be used with [Mentoring Service](https://github.com/ELEVATE-Project/mentoring.git), [Project Service](https://github.com/ELEVATE-Project/project-service.git), [Survey Service](https://github.com/ELEVATE-Project/samiksha-service.git), [User Service](https://github.com/ELEVATE-Project/user.git).

-The frontend/mobile application [repo](https://github.com/ELEVATE-Project/mentoring-mobile-app).
+The frontend/mobile application for Mentoring [repo](https://github.com/ELEVATE-Project/mentoring-mobile-app) and Projects and Survey [repo](https://github.com/ELEVATE-Project/observation-survey-projects-pwa)

-You can learn more about the full implementation of MentorEd [here](https://elevate-docs.shikshalokam.org/.mentorEd/intro) .
+You can learn more about the full implementation of various capabilities of ELEVATE [here](https://elevate-docs.shikshalokam.org) .

 # Team